swanhtet01/InsightFactory/README.md

 3. Run the full pipeline once: `python -m helpers.pipeline_runner <path> [<path> ...]` where each path can be a file or a directory; directories are scanned recursively.
 The Drive watcher can also trigger it automatically.
 4. Start the Drive watcher: `python helpers/drive_watcher.py` (runs continuously and computes KPIs, claim metrics, and document extracts for all configured folders)
 5. Run the app: `streamlit run app.py`
+6. Start on the **🚀 InsightFactory Control Center** home page to confirm the latest run status, system health, recent history, and quick navigation to deeper dashboards.
-6. Visit the **🏠 Executive Overview** page for a curated leadership view of hero metrics, trend charts, health signals, and next best actions.
+7. Visit the **🏠 Executive Overview** page for a curated leadership view of hero metrics, trend charts, health signals, and next best actions.
-7. Visit the **📊 Operations Command Center** page to review run cadence, trend charts, and AI-driven action plans across plants.
+8. Visit the **📊 Operations Command Center** page to review run cadence, trend charts, and AI-driven action plans across plants.
 A new Files Profiled metric highlights ingestion health.
-8. Open the **📁 Pipeline Summary** page to inspect the latest KPI, claim, document, and data intake metrics alongside integration telemetry.
+9. Open the **📁 Pipeline Summary** page to inspect the latest KPI, claim, document, and data intake metrics alongside integration telemetry.
-9. Visit the **Autonomy Plan** tab inside the Pipeline Summary to review immediate actions, automation opportunities, and the status of the autonomous agents orchestrating the pipelines.
+10. Visit the **Autonomy Plan** tab inside the Pipeline Summary to review immediate actions, automation opportunities, and the status of the autonomous agents orchestrating the pipelines.
-10. Use the **Data Intake** tab inside the Pipeline Summary to explore file profiling, detected granularities, per-source coverage, run duration, and generated report artifacts.
+11. Use the **Data Intake** tab inside the Pipeline Summary to explore file profiling, detected granularities, per-source coverage, run duration, and generated report artifacts.
-11. All analytics are auto-updated from your Drive folders with results stored in `reports/` (JSON, HTML, CSV history, document extracts).
+12. All analytics are auto-updated from your Drive folders with results stored in `reports/` (JSON, HTML, CSV history, document extracts).

 ## REST API
 - Launch the FastAPI service with `uvicorn api:app --reload` to expose read-only ERP-friendly endpoints.